-In the case of the Ohio town, residents were paid a lump sum to never come back to their homeland.
-They were also to never complain in the media or go to court if the contaminations made them sick.
+In the case of the Ohio town, residents were paid a lump sum to never return to their homeland.
+They were also to never complain in the media or go to court if the contamination made them sick.
 Surprisingly, many other areas had similar instances.
-Much of the relation between the communities around the power stations and the power station was sad.
+Much of the relationship between the communities around the power stations and the power station was sad.

 In his book, Mitch concludes that the corporate law seems to supersede the constitutional law.
 In fact, at some point, an FBI agent told him he would have already been shot were he a Muslim.
-Police in many occasions prevented or tried to damage the images he has taken.
-He also took notice of exploitation and siphoning of water resources to feed lavish golf courses, casinos, and hotels especially in Las Vegas such that there was not enough water for everyone else.
+Police, on many occasions, prevented or tried to damage the images he had taken.
+He also took notice of exploitation and siphoning of water resources to feed lavish golf courses, casinos, and hotels, especially in Las Vegas, such that there was not enough water for everyone else.

 Mitch Epstein American Power book is something everyone should look at to understand the intrigues of powering America.